-The Act and the Danish Companies Act (in Danish: selskabsloven) lay down the rules to prevent abuse by a major shareholder of a controlling interest.
-The Issuer has not taken any special precautions to prevent DSH's abuse of its controlling interest in the Issuer.
+The Act and the Danish Companies Act, Consolidated Act no. 1168 of 1 September 2023, as amended (in Danish: selskabs-loven) lay down the rules to prevent abuse by a major shareholder of a controlling interest.
+The Issuer has not taken any special precautions to prevent Magellan's abuse of its controlling interest in the Issuer.